-It's the ultimate elevator pitch request: 'describe yourself to me in one word.'
+It's the ultimate elevator pitch request: "describe yourself in one word."
 If you're asked this in a job interview, how can you boil down everything you can bring to this role in one single word?

 Strategy Is Everything

 The key (as with all job interview answers) is to be strategic.
 If you're asked to describe yourself in one word, it isn't enough to choose a word that only describes your personality, no matter how accurate it is.

 You could be any number of wonderful things…happy, resilient, warm, smart, a great friend, generous, kind, and so on.
 But these answers won't do anything to help convince them to hire you.

 What you want to do is think about the job and what qualities would be especially good for someone to be successful in that role, and then choose one of those that applies to you.

 What are some possibilities for good words to choose?
 Personally, my answer would be 'dynamic.'
 For me, this is a good word because I change, adapt, and do whatever I need to do in order to succeed.
 This quality has served me well in sales, management, recruiting, career coaching, and running Career Confidential.
 However, it's also a good word that could help someone be successful in other roles.

 What would make you a stand out in the role you're discussing?